What Is Insomnia?

 Who Is Most at Risk for Not Getting Enough Sleep?

 Interestingly, some population groups are more susceptible to not getting enough sleep than others.
-These figures are from CDC’s Behavioral Risk Factor Surveillance System, United States, 2014.
+These figures are from the CDC’s Behavioral Risk Factor Surveillance System, United States, 2014.
 [9]

 Age